 On April 1, 2019 Office of the Nigeria Mining Cadastre granted two new licenses to Segilola Gold Limited, a wholly owned subsidiary of the Company.
-The licenses located in southwest Nigeria are in addition to the four granted in December, total 142 km2, and are located between 17km and 25km south of the Segilola Gold Project and cover significant sections of the structural trends that extend southwards from the Segilola high grade gold deposit.
-The four licenses granted in December 2017, which total 334 km2, are located between 30km and 80km north-east of the Segilola Gold Project and cover significant sections of the structural trends that extend south sections of the structural trends that extend northwards from the Segilola Gold Project and cover significant sections of the structural trends that extend northwards from the Segilola High grade gold deposit.
+The licenses located in southwest Nigeria are in addition to the four granted in December, total 142 km2, are located between 17km and 25km south of the Segilola Gold Project and cover significant sections of the structural trends that extend southwards from the Segilola high grade gold deposit.
+The four licenses granted in December 2017, which total 334 km2, are located between 30km and 80km north-east of the Segilola Gold Project and cover significant sections of the structural trends that extend southwards from the structural trends that extend northwards from the Segilola high grade gold deposit.
 See also Note 4(a).